What are some of the skills/learning that are important for the global staff of World Vision to demonstrate, and how does HPass help?

 What’s next for World Vision, are there further badges your staff will be able to earn?

 YES!
 We are looking at expanding our use of badges.
 In 2021, we were able to add about 12 new badges.
 As World Vision’s primary focus is operational work in the field, we do not turn out as many courses for badging as an organization whose mandate is to provide learning resources.
-However, with the pandemic creating more demand for online resources, and looking at becoming more sustainable in the area of learning and development, there are new courses in the works for 2022!
+However, with the pandemic creating more demand for online resources, and looking at becoming more sustainable in the area of learning and development, there are new courses in the works!

 What process did you use to develop badges within your organisation, and who did you consult?